 The general meeting is the company’s highest governing body who have competence for amending the Articles of Association and approving new ones, changing the amount of share capital, removal of members from the Supervisory Board and the termination of the activities of the company, making decisions on the division, merging and transformation of the company with the precondition that at least 2/3 of the shareholders represented at the general meeting approve such decisions.
 General meetings may be annual or extraordinary.
 The annual general meeting convenes once a year within six months after the end of the company’s financial year.
 An extraordinary general meeting is called by the management board when the company’s net assets have declined below the level required by the law or when calling of a meeting is demanded by the supervisory council, the auditor, or shareholders whose voting power represents at least one tenth of the company’s share capital.
 A general meeting may adopt resolutions when more than half of the votes represented by shares are present.
 The set of shareholders entitled to participate in a general meeting is determined 7 days before at the date of the general meeting.

 The supervisory board plans the activities of the company, organises the management of the company and supervises the activities of the management board.
 The supervisory board meets according to need but not less frequently than once every three months.
 A meeting of the supervisory board has a quorum when more than half of the members participate.
-In 2011, the supervisory board met seven times.
-All members, with one exception, of the supervisory board attended all or most of the meetings.
+In 2012, the supervisory board met nine times.
+All members of the supervisory board attended all or most of the meetings.
 According to the Articles of Association, Harju Elekter’s supervisory board has 3-5 members.
 The members are elected by the general meeting for a period of five years.
-The current supervisory board was elected by the annual general meeting in 2007 and it has five members.

-In 2011, there were no changes to the Supervisory Board.
-The present members of board are Endel Palla (chairman), Ain Kabal, Lembit Kirsme, Madis Talgre and Andres Toome.
 Mr Palla has been working in Harju Elekter since 1969 (1985 -1999 as managing director) and keeps today company’s R&D manager position.
 Mr Kabal is head of legal department of Viru Keemia Group AS and a lawyer, who has long-term experience in advising Group’s companies on legal issues.
-Mr Kirsme is a chairman of OÜ Kirschmann and has long-term experience with knowledge of the Group’s business.
-Mr Talgre is a chairman of AS Harju KEK, the biggest shareholder of Harju Elekter (holding 32.14% of the shares of the company on 31.12.2011).
+Mr Talgre is a chairman of AS Harju KEK, the biggest shareholder of Harju Elekter (holding 31.7% of the shares of the company on 31.12.2012).
 Since 2007 Mr Toome (chairman of OÜ Tradematic) has been a member of the supervisory board.
 He complements the Board with investment experience.
-Two of the five members of the Supervisory Board – Ain Kabal and Andres Toome – are independent.
+In 2012 was appointed a member of the Supervisory Board Triinu Tombak, to include more financial knowledge and experience to the Board.
+Two of the five members of the Supervisory Board – Triinu Tombak and Andres Toome – are independent.

 The management board is a governing body which represents and manages the company in its daily activity in accordance with the law and the Articles of Association.
 The Management Board has to act in the best economic interests of the company.
 According to the Articles of Association, Harju Elekter’s Management Board may have 1-5 members who are elected by the Supervisory Board for a period of three years.
 The Supervisory Board appoint also the chairman and the members as well as remove a member of the Management Board.
 Every member of the Management Board may represent the company in all legal acts.